-A year ago, many of us would’ve scoffed at the idea of Moses being an integral part of Chelsea winning the title.
+A year or so ago, many of us would’ve scoffed at the idea of Moses being an integral part of Chelsea winning the title.

 Having joined Chelsea from Wigan in 2012, the speedy winger ended up going out on loan to Liverpool, Stoke and West Ham, before he finally got an unexpected re-call when Antonio Conte took over in 2016.

-He made his first appearance for the club in over three years when he came off the bench in their 2–1 win over the West Ham in the season opener last year.
+He made his first appearance for the club in over three years when he came off the bench in their 2–1 win over the West Ham in the season opener that year.